Terms and conditions

-These terms and conditions apply to contracts concluded at a distance in the e-shop www.ekokapsule.sk between the seller and the buyer according to Act no. 102/2014 Coll. on the protection of consumers in the sale of goods or services under a distance contract.
+These terms and conditions apply to distance contracts concluded in the e-shop www.lesswastecoffee.com between the seller and the buyer according to Act no. 102/2014 Coll. on consumer protection in relation to sales of goods or provision of services based on distance.

 The buyer is a consumer, i.e., a natural person who, in concluding and fulfilling a consumer contract, does not act in a profession within the scope of his business activity.
 Purchases made by business entities are governed by the Commercial Code no. 513/1991 Coll.